 The Death of CentOS

-I watched as the IT world blew up on social media last week after IBM / Red Hat announced the discontinuation of the CentOS project, the accelerated end-of-support for CentOS 8 and stated that all future CentOS releases will be replaced by CentOS Stream.
+The IT world blew up on social media last week after Red Hat, an IBM subsidiary, announced the discontinuation of its CentOS project, the accelerated end-of-support for CentOS 8 and that all future CentOS releases will be replaced by CentOS Stream.
 This blog discusses the moves by Red Hat and provides some possible alternatives for organizations that were counting on CentOS to continue as a free, stable and secure Linux platform.

-CentOS is one of the major Enterprise Linux Operating Systems, second only to Ubuntu, with roughly 18% of websites that run Linux embracing CentOS, which is roughly ten times more than Red Hat Enterprise Linux (RHEL).
-CentOS, which is a downstream branch of RHEL, has been embraced by System Administrators comfortable with a community support model, looking for a free, stable, and secure Linux Operating System for their servers.
-This announcement has caused IT administrators to scramble looking for alternatives to replace the CentOS systems they’ve been happily running for years.
+CentOS is one of the major Enterprise Linux Operating Systems in use today, second only to Ubuntu, with roughly 18% of websites that run Linux embracing CentOS.
+CentOS, which is a downstream branch of Red Hat Enterprise Linux (RHEL), has been embraced by System Administrators, comfortable with a community support model, looking for a free, stable, and secure Linux Operating System for their servers.
+To put this in perspective, CentOS has roughly a ten times larger website install base compared to Red Hat Enterprise Linux (RHEL).

 But Wait, Red Hat Said We Can Use CentOS Stream for Free